 Australia is home to some of the most unique and magnificent nature in the world.
 Our country has vast savannahs and grasslands, tropical rainforests, endangered gum forests and diverse woodlands that provide shelter to our most precious threatened species.

-Yet, Australia is one of the worst developed countries in the world for broadscale land clearing – killing tens of millions of native animals (including threatened species) and wiping out endangered forests and woodlands.
+Yet, Australia is one of the worst developed countries in the world for broadscale deforestation – killing tens of millions of native animals (including threatened species) and wiping out endangered forests and woodlands.
 In fact, we’ve cleared nearly half of our forest cover in the last 200 years!

-Here are 10 facts about land clearing in Australia that reiterate how badly we need stronger laws to protect our precious wildlife and nature.
+Here are 10 facts about deforestation in Australia that reiterate how badly we need stronger laws to protect our precious wildlife and nature.

 - Around 5,000 square kilometres, of virgin bushland and advanced regrowth are cleared annually.
 In addition to destroying native wildlife, it is the major cause of salinity and causes around 14% of Australia's greenhouse gas emissions.1